Code-Institute-Submissions/ryan7984-portfolio1/README.md

  # Credits

- * The code to make the social media linksin the footer was taken from the Love Running project and I added the Linkedin link and logo.
+ * The code to make the social media links in the footer was taken from the Love Running project and I added the Linkedin link and logo.
  * After testing different fonts and font colours I found I liked the font from the Love Running project the most and I found it just seemed best suited to my colour scheme.
  * I saw people talking about flexbox on slack and I tried this out on the gallery page, I found youtube tutorials helpfull for this particularly those by the user "Tech2 etc".
  * For the contact form I used what I learned from this course and research on the w3 schools website.